 Haven't had enough of GSR?
 We don't blame you!
 Come to camp without your unit!
 Earn more merit badges, do more program, and do everything you would do with your unit!
-Camp and make friends with Scouts from all across New England!
+Camp and make friends with Scouts from across New England!
 The fun does not end!
 The Provisional Troop has a Provisional Scoutmaster and experienced adult leadership by trained members of the GSR staff.

 Remember, you don't need to come with your unit to be a Provisional Camper.
 Many campers are from units who don't attend Hidden Valley Scout Camp during the summer but wish to attend a camp with a great program and a quality staff.
+Provisional Mini Weeks is a Tuesday Night through Saturday morning adventure through Griswold 365.
+This is a \$300 fee to partake in just over half a week!
+For more information, please contact the Outdoor Program and Support Specialist.
 Register today!

-The Provisional Troop only runs at Hidden Valley Scout Camp, residing in the newly refinished Pioneer Campsite.
+The Provisional Troop only runs at Hidden Valley Scout Camp.